 "And there shall be no night there; and they need no candle, neither light of the sun; for the Lord God giveth them light: and they shall reign for ever and ever."
 Revelation 22:5

 No my friend, we are still in the sixth millennium or at least in a time like Joshua 10:13 says where the sun stood still for a whole day.
-Or maybe we are experiencing "the extra time" that the "Good Samaritan" said he would "repay" upon His return in Luke 10:35, which is symbolically after the "two pence" (two thousand years of the Church age) had been used up?
+Or maybe we are experiencing "the extra time" that the "Good Samaritan" said he would "repay" upon His return in Luke 10:35, which is symbolically after the "two pence," the two thousand years of the Church age should have expired?
 Either way brethren, "a thousand years is still a thousand years"; the seventh millennium is not cut short in the Bible.
 Satan must be bound "a thousand years."
 The saints must rule and reign "a thousand years."
-The remaining dead must stay dead after the judgment seat of Christ another "thousand years" before they rise to their judgment.
+The remaining dead must stay dead after the judgment seat of Christ another "thousand years" before they rise to stand before GOD Almighty.
 We must believe the Word in these matters brethren, not some man made calendar which we know is off.
 Unfortunately there will always be those that believe the Bible does not mean a literal "one thousand year seventh millennium" is going to occur even though Revelation 20 alone mentions this thousand year span "six times."
 Friends do not be like "lemmings to the slaughter."

 Do not allow yourself to become "bewitched" by the multitude of traditionalist who only preached what they were told and never sought these truths out for themselves.